umn-dash/latex-novice-typesetting/_episodes/04-figures_math_and_tables.md

 - "Fourth key point.
 Captions are short descriptions of an image.
 Labels are a way to refer to them within the text."
 ---

-### Illustrations
+### Figures

 We've now got a pretty reasonable-looking document.
-Let's see about adding in some images.
+Let's see about adding some images.

 We're going to be using a command called `\includegraphcs[]{}`.
 It can take many different options, and requires one argument—the path to the image file.
 This command comes from the